Courses for 5th and 6th Graders

 Students who participated in the 2014 Winter Wonderings/STEM Academy "Creative Computing" course have an opportunity to continue working with Scratch at a more advanced level.
 This course will explore more advanced topics such as advanced animations, music creation, and advanced game design.
 Hybrid course includes all grades.

 Exactly how do investigators solve a crime mystery?
 You will become a junior detective to investigate a crime scene and solve the mystery.
 Along the way, learn the techniques scientists use to examine evidence, determine blood types, and perform your own experiments, such as fingerprinting and particle analysis.
 This is one puzzle you don't want to miss!

 Drawing and Design

-Instructor: Mark Allison
+Presenter: Mark Allison